davidmalcolm/texi2rst/output/other-built-in-functions-provided-by-gcc.rst

 ``enum {hot, dog}``.

-You typically use this function in code whose execution varies depending on the arguments types.
+You typically use this function in code whose execution varies depending on the arguments' types.
 For example:

 .. code-block:: c++